 Hit and Injured While Riding Your Bike in Kent?

-If you were hit and injured in a car accident while riding your bike, Kent bicycle accident lawyer Zach Herschensohn can help you maximize the value of your claim so that you can get the medical treatment you need and deserve.
+If you were hit and injured in a car accident while riding your bike, attorney Zach Herschensohn will fight to maximize the value of your claim so that you can get the medical treatment you need and deserve.
 Herschensohn Law Firm, PLLC has won millions in settlements and verdicts for injury victims throughout the Seattle Metro area and has experience helping injured bicyclists get the financial compensation they’re entitled to.
 Discover what an experienced and aggressive Kent bicycle accident attorney can do for you.
 Contact us today for your free consultation.

 Riding a bicycle is a great form of exercise that’s good for your mind and body – but if you’re hit by someone and injured in an accident, it’ll have the opposite effect on your health and wellbeing.
 You’re in pain from a serious injury and you’re forced to miss time from work while you recover.
 You’re suffering from lost wages and questioning how you’re going to make ends meet while the stacks of medical bills keep piling up.
 To top it all off, the insurance company is trying to downplay the severity of your injuries and pushing you to accept minimal compensation.

 Don’t cave in to the pressure.
 Zach Herschensohn is an experienced negotiator who won’t back down to the insurance company or stop fighting unless your needs are met.
 Just the same, if the insurance company won’t make you a fair settlement offer, he’s more than capable of playing hardball and fighting for you in court.
 In fact, he’s a well-respected trial attorney who thrives on representing injury victims in front of a judge and jury.